yaxu/icfp24/src/icfp.md

 But this raises a question -- what are these numbers a ratio _of_?
 The answer is metric cycles, which in music have particular meaning depending on the musical tradition at play.
-For example in Western music, metric cycles are referred to as measures or bars, and in Indian music as the nuanced structures of Tala cycles.
-In TidalCycles they are simply referred as cycles.
-The integer timeline (i.e., those ratios of `1`) marks out the endings and beginnings of successive cycles.
+For example in Western classical music, metric cycles are referred to as measures or bars, and in Indian classical music as the nuanced structures of Tala cycles.
+In TidalCycles they are simply referred as cycles, and the integer timeline (i.e., those ratios of `1`) marks out the endings and beginnings of successive cycles.
+For example, a ratio of 4/10 would fall halfway through the third cycle, counting from zero.

 I have also renamed the `Behaviour` type to `Pattern` in the above.
-This both differentiates our type from Elliot's, and supports later discussion relating this representation with the long history of pattern-making.
+This differentiates our type from Elliot's, and connects our type with the long history of pattern-making.

 ## Timespans and events

-Next, in order to support discrete events, I introduce the concept of events with time*spans* to our model.
-In the following, a timespan represents the time during which a given event is active.
+Next, in order to support discrete events, I introduce time*spans* to the representation.

 ```haskell ignore
 data TimeSpan = TimeSpan {begin :: Time, end :: Time}